KansasCityWomeninTechnology/djangofest_tutorial/en/python_introduction/README.md

 ```
 $ python3 python_intro.py
 Hi Rachel!
-Next girl
+Next name
-Hi Monica!
+Hi Tom!
-Next girl
+Next name
 Hi Phoebe!
-Next girl
+Next name
-Hi Ola!
+Hi Stephen!
-Next girl
+Next name
 Hi You!
-Next girl
+Next name
 ```

-As you can see, everything you put inside a `for` statement with an indent will be repeated for every element of the list `girls`.
+As you can see, everything you put inside a `for` statement with an indent will be repeated for every element of the list `names`.

 You can also use `for` on numbers using the `range` function: